xfacta/Automotive-LCD-RPM-for-Arduino/README.md

 - Large text and
 - Bar style graphical meter
 - Reversed direction of bar
-- Dim on parker lights
+- Dim on "lights" input
 - Button to reset peak RPM
 - Outputs RPM as PWM for external shift light (on another arduino)
 - Offloaded sounds to external Leonardo Tiny